Createdd/Writing/2020/articles/pythonApi.md

 Tipp: Test your backend functionality with [Postman](https://www.postman.com/).
-It is easy to setup and allows to test the backend functionality quickly.
+It is easy to set up and allows us to test the backend functionality quickly.
 Uploading an excel is done in the "form-data" tab:
 ![](../assets/pythonApi_2020-08-29-11-48-00.png)
 Here you can see the uploaded titanic csv file and the returned column names of the dataset.